Why Document Management Software:

-The Health Insurance Portability and Accountability Act (HIPPA) Privacy and Security Rules
+The Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules

 As a compliance requirement, this should always be considered in tandem with document management software and enterprise grade technology use in general.
 Its most relevant components for document management software users are its privacy and security sections.
 Each of these rules details security and privacy standards that DMS facilitates and simplifies.

 The Privacy Rule of HIPAA describes the technological requirements for confidentiality codes and practices in healthcare, explaining that protected health information (PHI) “should not be used or disclosed when it is not necessary to satisfy a particular purpose or carry out a function.”

 The encryption in DMS’s file-sharing services upholds this HIPAA standard for data and information in transit as well, and is delivered primarily via the client sharing and web portal, SecureDrawer.